fronx/talk_generative_testing/generate-all-the-test-data.md

 (compare to functional abstraction?)
 "but isn't that the same as writing the implementation?" no. that is, it can be, but it doesn't have to be.

 ---

+requirements change
+how do our expectations keep up with that? expected == actual

+properties allow you to have composable expectations!

+---